Don't like to read?

 In Portland, Oregon, the air quality was rated the worst in the United States on Sept.
 16, 2017.
 However, the Department of Environmental Quality (DEQ) reports residents in Oregon will breathe easier soon.

 The Gorge fire started mid-afternoon on Sept.
 2. Over 45,000 acres have been scorched, and it is only 32 percent contained.
-The smoke from this fire increased dismal air quality, which was already poor from the fires in Washington state and Vancouver, British Columbia.
+In addition, the smoke from this fire increased dismal air quality, which was already poor from the fires in Washington state and Vancouver, British Columbia.

 According to The Oregonian, a spokesman for the U.S. Forest Service stated: